hyperspy/hyperspy/doc/user_guide/signal2d.rst

     >>> s.find_peaks(method='stat')

-Developed by Gordon Ball, and described in the Ph.D. thesis of Thomas A.
-White, this method is based on finding points which have a statistically higher value than the surrounding areas, then iterating between smoothing and binarising until the number of peaks has converged.
-This method is slow, but very robust to a variety of image types.
-It uses the :py:func:`~.utils.peakfinders2D.find_peaks_stat` function, which can take the ``alpha``, ``window_radius`` and ``convergence_ratio`` as parameters.
+Described by White [White2009]_, this method is based on finding points that have a statistically higher value than the surrounding areas, then iterating between smoothing and binarising until the number of peaks has converged.
+This method can be slow, though it will automatically run much faster if `numba` is installed and is very robust to a variety of image types.
+It uses the :py:func:`~.utils.peakfinders2D.find_peaks_stat` function, which can take ``alpha``, ``window_radius`` and ``convergence_ratio`` as parameters.
 See the :py:func:`~.utils.peakfinders2D.find_peaks_stat` function documentation for more details.

 Matrix based peak finding
 ^^^^^^^^^^^^^^^^^^^^^^^^^